New Netflix show ‘Kaleidoscope’ can be watched in any order

 ALTOONA, Pa.
-(WTAJ) — Netflix could change how we watch TV with its new crime mystery show “Kaleidoscope” that landed on the streaming platform on Jan.
+(WTAJ) — Netflix could change how we watch TV with its new crime mystery show “Kaleidoscope” which landed on the streaming platform on Jan.
 1.

 The show seems like a standard crime drama/mystery at first, but the company says the user experience will be different.